WHSCA Links

 - Eastern Washington Chess Organization

-- David Merrill and David Sommers are helping to coordinate elementary chess events in Eastern Washington, particularly in the Tri-Cities area.
-Check out their website for more information.
+- The Eastern Washington Chess Organization helps coordinate elementary chess events in Eastern Washington, particularly in the Tri-Cities area.
+Visit their website ChessChampions.org for more information.

 - Chesshouse.com